tekumara/notes/git-merge.md

 - _ours_ = current change, updated upstream eg: HEAD.
 The currently checked out branch if merging, or the new HEAD being rebased on to.
 - _theirs_ = incoming change, stashed changes.
 The branch being merged in (eg: stashed changes), or the branch being rebased.

+ie:

+- when merging my_branch into main, main is --ours
+- when rebasing my_branch onto main, main is still --ours

 You will need to resolve the conflicts, eg:

 - `git checkout --ours .` to keep all our changes